A new hierarchical clustering algorithm to identify non-overlapping like-minded communities: Our Algorithm: Like-mindedness Maximization

+In this section, we present our algorithm to optimize like-mindedness.
+Our algorithm is a bottom-up hierarchical clustering approach in which one starts with having each vertex belonging to $V$ as its own community.
+In each subsequent step, pairs of communities are merged till there is only one cluster left.
+The pair of communities that gives the minimum value of a pre-defined linkage criterion (defined below) is selected for being merged in each step.
+In this agglomerative approach, we get a hierarchy of communities, often visualized as a dendrogram.

+There are a variety of hierarchical clustering algorithms \cite{slink}, \cite{clink}, \cite{avelink}, \cite{graphlink} depending on two parameters: a {\it similarity metric} between each pair of vertices and a {\it linkage criterion}.
+As mentioned before, we use cosine similarity as the similarity metric in this paper.
+The linkage-criterion defines the similarity between a pair of communities $A$ and $B$ as a function of the pair-wise similarities of the members of the communities.
+In Table \ref{tab:clustering_linkages}, the three linkage criteria commonly used by hierarchical clustering algorithms are summarized.
+Note that each of these requires $O({|V|}^2)$ time to produce the complete hierarchy of communities.
+In the following paragraph, we give a new linkage criterion to determine the pair of communities to be merged at any step.

-We have observed from the dendograms of hierarchical clustering algorithms that an algorithm produces higher like-mindedness if small clusters are merged in the early iterations in order to avoid the creation of large heterogeneous communities.
+We observe from the dendograms (not shown here due to space constraints) of hierarchical clustering algorithms that an algorithm produces higher like-mindedness if small clusters are merged in the early iterations in order to avoid the creation of large heterogeneous communities.
 Motivated by this fact, we design an algorithm in which we discourage the merging of two large communities at every iteration.
 At every iteration, we identify the pair of communities $\{C_i, C_j\}$ with the highest score $S(C_i, C_j) = \frac{1}{max\{|C_i|, |C_j|\}} + \frac{1}{|C_i||C_j|} \sum_{u \in C_i, v \in C_j} sim(u, v)$.
 The left term is used to discourage the merging of two large communities, and the right term accounts for the average like-mindedness of the inter-community pairs from $\{C_i, C_j\}$.
 A high value of the right term ensures that the like-mindedness of the set of communities after merging is high, since $\sum_{u \in C_i, v \in C_j} sim(u, v)$ is the sum of the similarities of $|C_i||C_j|$ pairs of inter-community vertices belonging to $C_i$ and $C_j$.

-\/*When $C_i$ and $C_j$ are merged, having a high inter-community similarity helps in obtaining a high like-mindedness score of the merged communities. */